luyadev/luya/docs/guide/app-themes.md

 ## Theme manager

-The `\luya\theme\ThemeManager` holds all theme information and also the active theme.
+The {{luya\theme\ThemeManager}} holds all theme information and also the active theme.

 ## Resources

-Every registered theme
+An example asset which contains resources from a theme.

 ```php
 class ResourcesAsset extends \luya\web\Asset